DerGuru/The-Resonant/Chapters/03-Part3-13-We.md

 Dawn light filtered through high windows, painting the containment chamber in shades of gold.

 Jason stood at the center of the resonogram, alone.
-The etched metal lines beneath his feet glowed faintly with the first resonant pulses, going to be activated.
+The etched metal lines beneath his feet glowed faintly with the first resonant pulses.
 Twenty meters of circular stone floor stretched around him to where his team waited at the perimeter.

 Elyra stood nearest the chamber's edge, hands clasped behind her back.
 Watching.
 Ready to intervene if things went catastrophically wrong—but knowing she probably couldn't.

 Lina stood beside her, tension visible in every line of her body.
 Unable to help.
 Unable to protect.
 Only able to witness.

-Milo was with Malvek and his monitoring equipment, at the control station.
-Malveks hand resting near the emergency containment activation.
-The final failsafe.
-The option they all hoped wouldn't be necessary.
+Milo was with Malvek at the control station, monitoring equipment arrayed beside them.
+Malvek’s hand rested near the emergency containment activation.
+The final failsafe, the option they all hoped wouldn’t be necessary.

 Jason took a breath, trying to steady his hammering heart.